What is an LLC Articles of Organization for?

 LLC Articles of Organization template (free download)

 Note: We recommend using the Articles of Organization provided by your state.
-See here for all LLC filing forms.
+Click here for all LLC filing forms by state.
 The above form is just used as a reference.

 When to file Articles of Organization?

 You should file your LLC’s Articles of Organization when you are ready to form your LLC.